“Reading is like breathing in; writing is like breathing out.” Pam Allyn

 Writing Buddies Grace and Winston

 My original group, Pens and Brushes formed in 2008.
-Four of us are seedling members and still stay in contact with a few others.
-Our diverse members bring a great deal of depth to our community.
+Four of us are seedling members and still stay in contact with other original members.
+Our BIPOC friendly, diverse members bring depth to our community.
 We trust and respect each other and our craft.
-Most of our group members are published and/or agented.
-We represent a variety of spiritual beliefs, cultures, genders, and parts of the world.
+Most members are published and/or agented.
+We represent a large variety of spiritual beliefs, cultures, and parts of the world.

 Pens and Brushes single focus is picture book manuscripts.
 One member submits weekly, and the others have seven days to write a thorough critique of the manuscript.
 All of the critiques are available to all members to see and learn from.
 Sometimes, there is need for line-by-line edits.
 Other times our comments are global.
 If member needs feedback immediately, we have an open-door policy sending at other times.